mmiranda222/.statsuite/content/configurations/solr-optimisation.md

 Effectively bringing an expansion to the semantic of the query.

-Semantic Expansion Query Time - Synonyms Qyery Style
+Semantic Expansion Query Time - Synonyms Query Style
 - **as_same_term**: Default.
 Treats all terms as if they're exactly equivalent.  -->  The IDF component will be identical among all results, the TF will drive the score, so (field length + terms matches)
 - **pick_best**: The rarest synonym will be considered more important.  -->  Only the rarest synonym match drives the score
 - **as_distinct_terms**: All synonyms matches will contribute, with their IDF and TF  -->  All synonyms matches participate to the score